dzlab/coursera/AI for Medicine Specialization/Course 1/Week 2/README.md

 - [ ] With 90% probability, the proportion of people with high blood pressure is between 50% and 60%
 - [ ] If we repeated this sampling, the middle of the confidence interval would be 55%, 90% of the time

+> Correct
+> Confidence intervals are created so that 90% of the time you repeat the experiment, the interval will contain the true parameter value.

+#### Question 9:
-Question 9: One experiment calculates a confidence interval using 1000 samples, and the another computes it using 10000 samples.
+One experiment calculates a confidence interval using 1000 samples, and the another computes it using 10000 samples.
 Which interval do you expect to be tighter (assume they use the normal approximation)?

 - [ ] Not enough information
 - [ ] 1,000 samples
 - [x] 10,000 samples
 - [ ] Cannot say with confidence

+> Correct
+> When we’re using a normal approximation, the width of our confidence interval depends on the variance of the normal distribution.
+Recall that the variance of each sample is identical, but the variance of the average is divided by n.
+Therefore since dividing by a larger number makes a quantity smaller, the variance of the average of 10000 samples should be less than that for 1000 samples, so the second confidence interval should be tighter.